Back to blog

 • sports action photography

-• david fincher style (cool palette, precise framing)
+• david fincher style — cool palette, precise, controlled framing

-• roger deakins natural light (sourced from environment)
+• roger deakins natural light — motivated, environment-sourced lighting

 • moody atmospheric